Amanrazdan/ashish-passi-portfolio/src/pages/posts/the-twimbit-journey.md

 What?
 How?

-Ummmm...
+* We learn to break our sense of entitlement
+* We learn to be focused and sharp
+* We reinvent ourselves

+Ok.
+But....

 **October 2018**

+Give power back to the people.

+Own Your Career everyone!

-Let's start with a blockchain enabled digital locker to help store all their verified career and education records.
+Let's start with a blockchain enabled digital locker to help store all the verified career and education records.

-Hold on, what?

-You are listening but not hearing.

-I heard that before.

-So, blockchain what?

-Yeah, that.

-Spend weeks figuring out the use cases and features.

-Only to discover we were late entrants in that market.

-Figure out it's a noble cause but it's too late.
+Help people manage themselves better to take charge of their career.

+Noble thought people, but unfortunately you have already missed the last bus to this destination.

+This just wasn't novel or enough.

+Keep Digging!

+ a ekil sdnuSomkknnkjh

 ![](/images/stork-on-dry-hay-bale-QZ59VAH.jpg)